 While both Catholics and Baptists are certainly Christian, there are many points of doctrine between them that are decidedly different.
 Those doctrinal differences left me confused- and very afraid.
 Was God everywhere like the Baptist Sunday School teacher taught, or was He locked up in the little gold tabernacle box on the altar in the Catholic church?
 Was I really going to go straight to hell if I died without confessing Every Single One of my sins?
 And what if I didn’t pray the Sinner’s Prayer just right?
 Did I really “accept Christ as my Personal Savior?”

 I was one of those children who asked too many questions and knew too much for my own good.
 I could read when I was 2 years old without instruction, and had an extensive vocabulary by the age of five.
 Even so, I couldn’t balance normally and had gross motor deficits severe enough to require physical therapy.
 I was awkward and had issues with anxiety and depression.
 I was socially inept.
 I was ill often.
-I was mocked, teased and beaten by my own sisters as well as the kids at school pretty much every day.
+I was mocked, teased and tormented by my own sisters as well as the kids at school pretty much every day.

 In the 1970s and 1980s when I was growing up, educators and doctors had no explanation for why I was different and not like my sisters and the other “normal” kids.
 The only thing they could do with me is put me ahead academically, but that didn’t address my anxiety or social deficits.
 I did not discover the reason I had so many emotional and motor issues until I was 35 years old and going through a third episode of major depression.